This is

 7

-How does our stop-loss insurance cover CGT claims?
+How does our stop-loss insurance cover claims?

-• Are there CGT-specific riders or policies?
+• Are there specific riders or policies?

 • Are there specific limitations, exclusions, lasers, or adjusted cost sharing we should be aware of?